 Announcements from the CTC

 Please check the below accordions for previous CTC announcements.
-All announcements are dated at the top of the accordion.
+All announcements are dated at the bottom of the announcement.

 Most recent announcement

 Non-administration of drugs – confirmation of what is expected of candidates

 We have received a number of queries about what is required when a candidate does not administer a prescribed drug.
 We thought that it would be helpful to confirm what candidates need to do if they decide not to administer a drug.
 They must select the correct code and sign to say that the drug has not been administered, as per the general instructions on the drugs charts.
 They should do this on the chart in the space where the candidate would sign that the drug has been administered.
 If it is a code 10, then they should also complete the relevant section at the end of the drugs chart.
 This aligns with national safe practice, where it needs to be clear both the reason for not administering the drug and who made the decision.
 Given the number of queries we have received, we wanted to make sure that this is clear to all candidates so please include this in any training that you deliver.

 Change to thermometer used in the NMC Test of Competence

 Please be aware of a change to the equipment used in the NMC Test of Competence.
 Following health and safety issues, we are changing to using infra-red thermometers rather than tympanic thermometers in the assessment of candidates in the NMC Test of Competence.
 We will be implementing this change from 28th March 2022 and will update the equipment lists that appear on the website at the end of this month so that candidates are aware of the change.
 Infra-red thermometers will be made available to candidates in the test centre so they can familiarise themselves with their use prior to the start of the assessment.

 For details of all station timings for the New ToC, please click on the relevant document below: